JosephPenaQuino/CircuitSimulator/README.md

-# CircuitSimulator
+# Prototype Universal Circuit Board Desginer
-I wanna create a circuit Simulator using python
+A brief program to generate a universal circuit board design